Asifabad, Telangana: Demographics

-As per 2001 India census, Asifabad had a population of 19,334.
+As per 2011 India census, Asifabad had a population of 23,059.
 Males constitute 52% of the population and females constitute 48% of the population.
 Asifabad has an average literacy rate of 62%, with 59% of the males and 41% of females literate.

 Languages

 Telugu is the most spoken language in town.
-Due to geographical proximity with Maharashtra, Marathi is also widely spoken and understood.
+Due to geographical proximity with Maharashtra, Gondi, Marathi is also widely spoken and understood.
 Other languages spoken here the native Gondi and Hindi.

 Transport

-The State Highway 1, Rajiv Rahadari, Hyderabad-Karimnagar-Ramagundam-Bellampalli-Chandrapur highway passes through Asifabad.
-Asifabad is connected to Hyderabad, Warangal, Pamuru, Nizamabad, Vemulawada, Godavarikhani, Karimnagar cities and surrounding villages in Telangana by the Telangana State Road Transport Corporation bus depot.